YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/C# component API.md

 This allows you to create different instances of effects at various positions and orientations, and control each effect independently.
 To control an effect at runtime, Unity provides C# API that you can use to modify the Visual Effect component and set Property overrides.

+### Setting Visual Effect Graph Asset at runtime

+To change the Visual Effect Graph at runtime, assign a new Visual Effect Graph Asset to the `effect.visualEffectAsset` property.
+When you change the Visual Effect Graph, the component resets the value of some of its properties.

+The values that reset are:

+-   **Total Time**: When you change the graph, the API calls the `Reset()` function which sets this value to 0.0f.
+-   **Event Attributes**: The component discards all Event Attribues

+The values that do **not** reset are:

+-   **Exposed Property Overrides**: If the new Visual Effect Graph Asset exposes a property that has the same name and type as a property from the previous Asset, the value for this property does not reset.
+-   **Random Seed** and **Reset Seed On Play Value**.
+-   **Default Event Override**.
+-   **Rendering Settings overrides**.

 ### Controlling play state
 You can use the API to control effect playback.